CAR ACCIDENT INSURANCE BENEFITS LAWYER – MN INJURY ATTORNEYS

 Our Minnesota car insurance lawyers frequently answer questions about car damage and help our clients through this process.
 See also How to get paid for the damage to my car.

-Liability Coverage (standard required coverage in every Minnesota auto policy):
+LIABILITY COVERAGE (standard required coverage in every Minnesota auto policy):

 Property damage to the other vehicle: